 Chantal is a third-year PhD student in Criminology, who’s current research focuses on online harassment, particularly in the context of online gaming.
 In her spare time she enjoys relaxing at home, reading a good book or just watching TV.

-Director of Internal Relations: Mitchell Kovacic
+Director of Internal Relations: Mitchell Kovacic (on leave)

 The Director of Internal Relations oversees the internal governing structures of the Society, including its various committees, departmental Caucuses, and Council.
 The DIR ensures that the aforementioned structures continue to foster a strong graduate community and serve the administrative and strategic goals of the Society.